How AI transforms business processes - automation, self-learning, and key technologies for 2025

 2. It is used to analyze large data sets, find patterns, and build forecasts.

-3. Demand forecasting — AI analyzes sales history, seasonality, marketing activity, and external factors (weather, market events) to predict future sales.
-In retail, for example, this helps optimize purchasing and warehouse stock, cutting storage costs and reducing the risk of product shortages.
+3. Demand forecasting - AI analyzes sales history, seasonality, marketing activity, and external factors (weather, market events) to predict future sales.
+For example, in retail this helps optimize purchasing and warehouse inventory, reducing storage costs and lowering the risk of stock shortages.

-4. Financial planning — based on historical data and current metrics, AI generates forecasts of revenue, expenses, and cash flow, supporting management in making balanced decisions.
+4. Financial planning - based on historical data and current indicators, AI generates forecasts for revenue, expenses, and cash flow, supporting management in making informed decisions.

 Natural language processing